aksayushx/stream.me/README.md

 * Secure and fast, does not involve any intermediate server, direct peer to peer connections.

-Keeping in mind the agile methodology, the application has been developed such that switching to an Communication SDK in future can be done easily without introducing a lot ofmajor changes in the codebase.
+Following the agile methodology, the application has been structured such that switching to an Communication SDK in future can be done easily without introducing a lot ofmajor changes in the codebase.

 The application has been tested thoroughly with upto 5 people and performed with the same smoothness irrespective of the number of users.